Agent Payments Protocol (AP2)

 - Authenticity: How can a merchant be sure an agent's request accurately reflects the user's true intent, without errors or AI "hallucinations"?

-- Accountability: If a fraudulent or incorrect transaction occurs, who is accountable—the user, the agent's developer, the merchant, or the issuer?
+- Accountability: If a fraudulent or incorrect transaction occurs, who is accountable—the user, the agent's developer, the merchant, the issuer, the PSP, or the orchestration layer?

 This ambiguity creates a crisis of trust that could significantly limit adoption.
 Without a common protocol, we risk a fragmented ecosystem of proprietary payment solutions, which would be confusing for users, expensive for merchants, and difficult for financial institutions to manage.
 AP2 aims to create a common language for any compliant agent to transact securely with any compliant merchant globally.